(For FAQs about our vanilla bean co-op, please refer to the FAQ section at the bottom of this page.)

 Q: Is VanillaPura™ Extract pure vanilla extract?
 What does that mean?

-A: The FDA really cares about vanilla extract.
+A: The FDA really cares about vanilla extract, given the amount of fraud and false claims within the industry.
 There are innumerable phony, cheap and unregulated extracts on the market today.
 These extracts use corn syrup, sugars and artificial sweeteners to create a smell and taste that simulates real vanilla.
-The FDA intervened and defined what a “Pure” vanilla extract classification really is.
+The FDA intervened and defined what a “pure” vanilla extract classification really is.
 It stipulates that pure vanilla extract must contain 13.35 ounces of vanilla beans per gallon of liquid and be 35% alcohol.
 The agency also limits other ingredients outside of vanilla beans and alcohol.
-If you’re interested, here is a link to the FDA site outlining its requirements.

 Q: Can you help me understand what vanilla extract is?